 Academic Clinical Experiences Summer (ACES) Program

-ACES is a program developed in partnership with Rutgers Robert Wood Johnson Medical School (RWJMS) and Princeton University (Princeton).
-This program aims to facilitate a meaningful and worthwhile transition between undergraduate studies at Princeton and medical education at RWJMS for students from groups underrepresented in medicine or from disadvantaged backgrounds.
-The program provides an intensive summer experience after students' sophomore year at Princeton, mentoring, and an opportunity for linkage to enter medical school.
+ACES is a program developed in partnership with Rutgers Robert Wood Johnson Medical School (RWJMS) and two undergraduate universities Bryn Mawr College and Princeton University .
+This program aims to facilitate a meaningful and worthwhile transition between undergraduate studies at Princeton or Bryn Mawrand medical education at RWJMS foreducationally and/or economically disadvantaged students.
+The program provides an intensive summer experience after students' sophomore year of undergrad, mentoring, and an opportunity for linkage to enter medical school.

-The medical school, in conjunct Rutgers RWJMS - Access-Medion with Rutgers University and Seton Hall University, has an articulated program for educationally and/or economically disadvantaged undergraduates interested in careers in medicine.
-Click Here for additional information about the Access-Med Program.
+The medical school, in conjunct with Rutgers University, Seton Hall University, Saint Elizabeth University, Monmouth University, and The College of New Jersey, has an articulated program for educationally and/or economically disadvantaged undergraduates interested in careers in medicine.

 Advanced Standing Applicants (Transfers)